Junior research project I.

 Research internship, including individual preparation and conduct of a research project (design, lab or other analyses, collection and interpretation of data/outcomes, generation of ideas for further research),

-At the end of the internship, the student must present and document his/her results both in a written report, which is included in the Master Thesis, and by an oral presentation for the department.
+At the end of the internship, the student must present and document his/her results both in a written report and by an oral presentation for the department.
 Following the internship, the student will also present his/her results in an oral presentation to a lay audience during the graduation ceremony.

 The student is assessed on the following aspects:

-More detailed information on the assessment can be obtained through the assessment forms available through LUMC’s educational webpages.
+More detailed information on the assessment can be obtained through the assessment forms available through LUMC’s educational webpages and Blackboard.

 Please also check the following document on Blackboard: Role of ‘Communication in Science’ (CiS) during the Master’s Biomedical Sciences.